-Behavioral/Guidance Policy: DISCOVERY uses Conscious Discipline by Dr. Becky Bailey, which is highlighted by positive guidance techniques including redirection, reinforcement and involving the children in problem-solving of conflict situations.
+Behavioral/Guidance Policy: Discovery School uses Conscious Discipline by Dr. Becky Bailey, which is highlighted by positive guidance techniques including redirection, reinforcement and involving the children in problem-solving of conflict situations.
 A safe place is available where your child may play alone or take time to recover from a conflict or upset.
 The safe place offers them books and soft toys to help them calm themselves.
 Physical punishment is never used.
 Notes will be sent home as needed.
 Please support the teachers with your child at home.
 If behavior problems persist, a conference will be scheduled with parents to discuss alternatives.
 A guidance policy statement must be signed by a parent.

-Policies Regarding Behavior: Discovery's curriculum has been developed with the focus of providing a safe and nurturing environment where each child's individual needs are nurtured and learning is enhanced.
+Policies Regarding Behavior: Discovery School's curriculum has been developed with the focus of providing a safe and nurturing environment where each child's individual needs are assessed and learning is enhanced.
 At times some children may have trouble adjusting to our rules and routines.
-If this is the case staff will meet with parents or guardians and additional professional support as needed and will together decide on adaptations that might support the child.
-The plan will be put in writing and with parent written agreement implemented.
+If this is the case staff will meet with parents or guardians and additional professional support as needed.
+All parties involved will decide together on adaptations that might support the child.
+The plan will be put in writing with parent written agreement implemented.
 Documentation will be provided to determine success of the plan.
-If these adaptations are not successful all parties mentioned above will meet again and together decide on outside help that can provide the support needed for success.
+If these adaptations are not successful all parties involved will meet again.
 Modifications to the plan may be made at this time with parent agreement.
-Also, at all times safety is a major concern.
-It may be necessary to call you to come pick up your child if the child is considered a danger to himself/herself, others, or things.
+At all times safety is a major concern.
+If may be necessary to call you to come pick up your child if the child is considered a danger to themselves, others, or things.

-Expulsion from Discovery: After exhausting all available interventions and supports recommended by qualified professionals, if it is determined by Discovery that another setting is more appropriate for the placement of the child, Discovery reserves the right to recommend such placement.
-Discovery will provide you with alternative placement settings.
-With written guardian permission, Discovery will work with the new program to create a seamless transition plan.
+Expulsion from Discovery: After exhausting all available interventions and supports recommended by qualified professionals and it is determined by Discovery School that another setting is more appropriate for the placement of your child, Discovery School reserves the right to recommend such placement.
+Discovery School will provide you with alternative placement programs.
+With written parent or guardian permission, Discovery School will work with the new program to create a seamless transition plan.

 Special Needs: At times a child may be enrolled that has an IEP or has had an IFSP.
 If this is the case, a copy is needed for our files.
-The information will be utilized by your child's teacher in providing support throughout all curricular areas.
+The information will be utilized by your child's teacher in providing support throughout all curriculum areas.